 If you have specialist knowledge, doing your own snagging survey could help you save money.
 If you're not an expert, though, it can be a confusing and drawn-out process.

-If you do want to go it alone, make sure you do some research online and put together a comprehensive list of checklist of things to look out for.
+If you do want to go it alone, make sure you do some research online and put together a comprehensive checklist of things to look out for.

 You should also ask for confirmation that all the building work is finished before you do the survey - don't feel pressured to go ahead if any work is still outstanding, there's just no point.